bursonic/driveMalta/Cars/Accidents.md

 ###4655 - CARS13.26

 Your tyre bursts while you are driving.
-Which TWO things should you do?
+Which two things should you do?

 1. Continue on at a normal speed
 2. **Hold the steering wheel firmly to keep control**